jasonlaubb/Matrix-AntiCheat/Protection.md

 # Anti Cheat Engine

-This markdown file show all the modules that our anti cheat have.
+This markdown file show all the modules that our anti cheat has.

 - Anti CBE